florinsalasan/homegrown-organic-emulators/README.md

 Yes technically not an emulator, but skills I learn accomplishing this should hopefully help with the other projects I want to work on afterwards.

+This is mostly in a working state, some things are wrong with the display that I can't seem to track down, I also think I broke collision in a tank game when trying to fix some things

 ## The 8080

 This is the first emulator that I was going to work on after I had found an overview